newslynx/docs/_build/html/_sources/config.txt

 This file is also where you configure your credentials for Google Analytics, Twitter, Facebook, and other services:

 * ``twitter_api_key``:
 	- See `Twitter's developer docs for <http://dev.twitter.com>`_ for details on how to create an application on Twitter and configure these credentials.
+The option you want is to create an app.
+Set the callback url to ``http://<app-url>/settings``.
+If you're running it on a port other than 80, put that in the url.
 * ``twitter_api_secret``:
 	- See `Twitter's developer docs for <http://dev.twitter.com>`_ for details on how to create an application with Google Analytics and configure these credentials.

 * ``google_analytics_client_id``:
-	- See `Google's developer docs for <https://developers.google.com/analytics/>`_ for details on how to create an application with Google Analytics and configure these credentials.
+	- See `Google's developer docs for <https://console.developers.google.com/>`_ for details on how to create an application with Google Analytics and configure these credentials.
+You'll want to create an application and enable the Analytics API.
+Then click on "Credentials" on the left and create an oAuth 2.0 for a "web application."
+Set the callback URI to ``http://<api-url>:5000/api/v1/auths/google-analytics/grant``.
 * ``google_analytics_client_secret``:
-	- See `Google's developer docs for <https://developers.google.com/analytics/>`_ for details on how to create an application  with Google Analytics and configure these credentials.
+	- See `Google's developer docs for <https://console.developers.google.com/>`_ for details on how to create an application  with Google Analytics and configure these credentials.
+You'll want to create an application and enable the Analytics API.
+Then click on "Credentials" on the left and create an oAuth 2.0 for a "web application."
+Set the callback URI to ``http://<api-url>:5000/api/v1/auths/google-analytics/grant``.

 * ``facebook_app_id``:
 	- See `Facebook's developer docs for <http://developers.facebook.com>`_ for details on how to create an application on facebook and configure these credentials.